destinyae/swarm/README.md

 Swarm explores patterns that are lightweight, scalable, and highly customizable by design.
 Approaches similar to Swarm are best suited for situations dealing with a large number of independent capabilities and instructions that are difficult to encode into a single prompt.

-The Assistants API is a great option for developers looking for fully-hosted threads and built in memory management and retrieval.
+The Assistants API is a great option for developers looking for fully-hosted threads and built-in memory management and retrieval.
 However, Swarm is an educational resource for developers curious to learn about multi-agent orchestration.
 Swarm runs (almost) entirely on the client and, much like the Chat Completions API, does not store state between calls.

 # Examples